 3) Drop shipping is a great channel for eliminating distressed inventory

 Drop shipping has been touted as an efficient method for reducing losses from overstocks through providing extra channels for liquidating excess inventory.
 This has the potential to save a lot of money considering that overstocks account for roughly $472B in worldwide retail losses annually.

 The added benefit of using drop shipping to liquidate inventory is that your products retain their association with top retailers instead of being offloaded to off-price stores and channels.

 4) Drop shipping can both increase and reduce your ability to meet demand for bestsellers and high volume products

-There are two basic reasons a best-seller goes out of stock at a physical store: either a brand is unable to manufacture enough product to meet demand (as is currently happening with Nintendo’s new Switch console) or its retail partners did not order enough.
+There are two basic reasons a best-seller goes out of stock at a physical store: either a brand is unable to manufacture enough product to meet demand (as happened when Nintendo released its Switch console) or its retail partners did not order enough.

 In the first case, without increased factory output, drop shipping will significantly slow your ability to fulfill wholesale orders of high volume products.
 Strategies must therefore be developed for properly harnessing this new sales channel to increase overall profits while not hurting your other revenue streams.